-The new regulatory landscape would allow chemical entrepreneurs to enter the market while being mindful of the potential adverse effects associated to each product.
+The new regulatory landscape would allow chemical entrepreneurs to enter the market while being mindful of the potential adverse effects associated with each product.
 In terms of production, this translates into the creation of a formal system of assessment before commercialisation.
 Both this process, and the licensing of the product on the basis of standard criteria would significantly increase the reliability and safety of the NPS market.
-While the administrative and regulatory architecture to frame pre-production and production operations in this new market will lead to certain costs, these are expected to be largely offset by law enforcement and public health savings, administrative and fiscal revenues and an overall increase in the wellbeing of users.
+While the administrative and regulatory architecture to frame pre-production and production operations in this new market would lead to certain costs, these would be largely offset by law-

 34 Evidence for this comes from the patterns of use of the NPS in the Netherlands, where a specific drug market exists, characterised by the fact that cannabis is legally available through the coffee shops and other, illicit drugs, are of relatively high purity, have a good quality and are obtained without particular problems.
 Consequently, the use of NPS in the Netherlands could be different from all the other European countries.
 Both Eurobarometer and GDS agree that about 7% of respondents have tried NPS in the last 12 months, which is much lower than in Ireland, Poland, Spain or even the UK, but is about average compared to other European countries (20, 28).
-There is no separate data for synthetic cannabinoids, which would be very interesting to compare, given the legal status of cannabis in the Netherlands and the fact that most users prefer 'real' cannabis (55).
+There is no separate data for synthetic cannabinoids, which would be very interesting to compare, given the legal status of cannabis in the Netherlands and the fact that most users prefer 'real' cannabis (53).
 However, data from the Dutch Poisons Information Center (DPIC, information service to health care professionals on the management of suspected intoxications) demonstrates that most NPS-related emergency treatments involved 4-FA (4-Fluoroamphetamine), 2C-B and benzofurans.
 Drugs Information and Monitoring System (DIMS, organisation analysing drug samples in the Netherlands, in a similar way to WEDINOS scheme in the UK) received only a limited number of samples containing NPS.
 Curiously, the most of samples containing NPS submitted to the DIMS were sold not as such but as common illicit drugs, e.g. ecstasy or speed.
 This indicates that many people did not intend to purchase NPS separately, and were unaware of its presence.
 Most common NPS detected were also 2C-B, 4-FA and benzofurans, but very few synthetic cannabinoids (41).